Metro (Minnesota): Fares

-In addition, passes are available for various lengths of time or numbers of trips at appropriate discounts.
+In addition, all-day passes are sold.
+Passes for various lengths of time or numbers of trips at also available to be loaded onto Go-To cards.

 All University of Minnesota undergraduate and graduate students (that pay the Transportation and Safety fee) are provided a Universal Transit Pass through their U-Cards.
 This allows Student-IDs to be used for unlimited rides on all regular route transit busses, Light Rail and Bus Rapid Transit, as well a reduced fare on the Northstar Line commuter rail.
 Staff at the Twin Cities Campus may be eligible for a Metropass, this pass allows all the same benefits as the Universal Transit Pass, without the fare reduction on the Northstar Line.
 As of January 2023, cost of this pass is $83 per month.
 This will reach a break even point after between 26 and 33 trips per month.

 Passengers at Minneapolis-St Paul International Airport can use the Blue Line between the Terminal 1-Lindbergh station and Terminal 2–Humphrey station free of charge.
 These two stations are served 24/7.

 Future

 Several expansion projects are planned for the Metro system, at various stages of completion.
-These include both light rail extensions and connecting bus rapid transit services.
-Other Transit projects are under planning stages by other organizations in the region, these may be operated or integrated in the METRO system in the future.
+These include both light rail extensions and bus rapid transit services.

 Under construction

-The Green Line extension (also known as the Southwest LRT) is a under construction expansion of the Green Line, to run from Target Field Station to several southwestern suburbs.
+The Green Line extension (also known as the Southwest LRT) is an under construction expansion of the Green Line, running from Target Field Station to the southwestern suburbs of St. Louis Park, Hopkins, Minnetonka, and Eden Prairie, terminating at SouthWest Station.
 The project was given federal approval in November 2018, and ground was broken on construction on November 30, 2018.
 Completion of the project is expected in 2027, at an expected cost of over US$2 billion.
 It will be the largest infrastructure project in state history.

-The Gold Line is an under construction bus rapid transit route to run along Interstate 94 from Woodbury to downtown Saint Paul along Mounds Boulevard.
-Once in downtown it would travel from the Saint Paul Union Depot, through downtown before terminating near United Hospital.
-The project will use dedicated lanes while running along I-94.
-Construction on the project began in October 2022 with service on the line expected to begin in 2025.

-Engineering and environmental assessment phases

-The Purple Line is a planned bus rapid transit route to run largely along the Ramsey County Regional Railroad Authority corridor adjacent to the Bruce Vento Regional Trail from downtown Saint Paul to downtown White Bear Lake, Minnesota.
-The project's Environmental Assessment was released in May 2021 for public comment.
-The project is currently in an engineering and design phase, this should be complete in 2023.
-Construction is expected to begin in 2024, with operation beginning in 2026.